 To apply for a permit affecting a Schedule 1 aquatic species, please visit the Department of Fisheries and Oceans website

-For all other SARA permit applications, please use the following instructions and application form and submit to the appropriate Environment Canada regional office for processing.
+For all other SARA permit applications, please use the following instructions and application form and submit to the appropriate Environment and Climate Change Canada regional office for processing.

 - SARA E-permitting System